Imanol-24/ataulfo-mango-maturity-dataset/README.md

 > **Citation notice**
 >
-> If you use the image dataset, CSV feature datasets, source code, models, scripts, or any derived resource from this repository, please cite the associated paper.
+> If you use any resource from this repository, please cite the associated paper listed in the [Citation](#citation) section.
->
->
-> Complete citation information will be updated once the article is formally published.

 ---

 ## Repository Contents